unibas-gravis/scalismo-microsite/docs/mdocs/tutorials/tutorial14.md

 to focus on the main components of the framework instead of technical details, we start in this tutorial with a simple toy example, namely
 1D Bayesian linear regression.
 The application to 3D shape modelling is discussed in depth in the next tutorial.

+##### Related resources

+Week 2 of our [online course](https://shapemodelling.cs.unibas.ch/probabilistic-fitting-course/) on shape model fitting may provide some helpful context for this tutorial.

 ### Problem setting

 In a Bayesian linear regression an outcome variable $$y$$ is modelled a linear function of the explanatory variable $x$.